Find a doctor

 Request an appointment » Request a prescription » Pay your bill » Send a gift » Send a card » Medical library login » Recommended links »Online services About Sanford Health Health information

 Contact information »

 During this class, students will study various techniques to aid in radiographing children.
 Age appropriate methods for radiography, communication, proper technique, radiation protection methods, and immobilizing children will be taught.
 This course also offers a review of basic positioning of specific areas of the body.
-A study of the non-routine procedures relating to specialized examinations for each body section will be included.
-You will be taught more technical positioning for advanced radiography.
-During this course the student will also obtain a better understanding of special exams such as biliary duct procedures, hysterosalpingography, orthoroentgenography, arthrography, myelography. and conventional tomography.
+A study of the non-routine procedures relating to specialized examinations for each body part will also be included.
+The student will gain a better understanding of special exams such as biliary duct procedures, hysterosalpingography, orthoroentgenography, arthrography, myelography. and conventional tomography.
 Instruction will include reasons for doing exams, how they are performed, and the projections and positions used for many exams.
 Angiography, interventional, and noninterventional procedures will be discussed.